ibm-cloud-docs/vpc/vsi_is_connecting_console.md

-# Accessing virtual server instances by using VNC or serial consoles (Beta)
+# Accessing virtual server instances by using VNC or serial consoles
 {: #vsi_is_connecting_console}

 You can access your IBM Cloud virtual server instance by connecting to a VNC or serial console using the IBM Cloud UI, API requests, or IBM Cloud Command Line Interface (CLI).
 The console service is a quick-and-easy way for you to interact with the virtual server instance without using a Secure Shell.